Plutoberth/python-launch-library/README.md

 ### Changelog

-Since version `1.0.1`, the library is versioned according to Semver.
+Since version `1.0.1`, the library is versioned according to semantic versioning rules.

-* 1.0.3, 1.0.4 - Fixed some bugs in the async variant
+* 1.0.3, 1.0.4, 1.0.5, 1.0.6 - Fixed some bugs in the async variant

 * 1.0.2 - Added an exception hierarchy.
 All exceptions now inherit from LlException